What Is Root Cause Analysis in Aviation SMS

-Nor is it necessarily a good thing for there to be a root cause analysis “definition” per se, as boxing in every risk management concept with definitions has a propensity to put a ceiling on performance and thwarts ingenuity.
+Nor is it necessarily a good thing for there to be a root cause analysis “definition” per se, as boxing in every risk management concept with definitions has the propensity to put a ceiling on performance and thwarts ingenuity.
 It’s for this same reason that oversight agencies and standards bodies like the FAA, IATA or ICAO will often revert to vague language in compliance requirements in order to keep performance flexible.

 Regulatory agencies push out SMS documentation that explains concepts and expectations for compliance.
 Regulators keep their guidance materials vague for a simple reason.
-The aviation industry is so complex with the different types of aviation service providers that it would be impossible to write a prescription that is applicable to all operators in every geographic location.
-Consequently, it makes sense that regulations don't force an operator to perform a risk management process in only one prescribed way, as there may be multiple solutions are equally effective in addressing a particular regulatory requirement.
+The aviation industry is so complex with the different types of aviation service providers that it would be impossible to write a prescription that applies to all operators in every geographic location.
+Consequently, it makes sense that regulations don't force an operator to perform a risk management process in only one prescribed way, as there may be multiple solutions that are equally effective in addressing a particular regulatory requirement.

 Definitions aside, what is useful to establish are the goals of root cause analysis:

 - Establish underlying causes for risk;